-- 12) ONE-OF-A-KIND items to include, but not be limited to: - a) Paintings, sculptures, antiques, art reproductions, historical artifacts, other rare items - b) Scientific specimens, skeletal and taxidermy mounts, models, fossils, minerals, rocks, etc. - c) Previously owned (used) vehicles, portable classroom/office/restroom buildings, and instruments (subject to approval by the Chief Procurement Officer) - d) Used Equipment - 13) EMERGENCY REPAIRS to include, but not limited to: - a) Repairs to life safety, fire, security, and public address systems - b) Repairs to buses or other vehicles used to transport students or staff on District sponsored trips. - c) Environmental remediation services where the issues giving rise to remedial services disrupt the educational process. - d) Unplanned bus repairs - 14) DONATIONS - 15) ITEMS PURCHASED FOR RESALE - 16) LIVESTOCK, FEED & VETERINARY SUPPLIES & SERVICES - 17) MAIL & DELIVERY, & LEASING SERVICES, POSTAGE AND POST OFFICE BOXES - 18) PERISHABLE FOODS - 19) TRAVEL EXPENSES to include, but not be limited to: - a) Airline, car rental, bus, train, parking, taxis, etc. - b) Hotel accommodations - c) Meals/allowances - d) Conference/seminar and other registration/fees - 20) PROFESSIONAL DUES AND MEMBERSHIP FEES - 21) CLERGY - 22) ARTISTIC, MUSICAL, AND AUDIO & VIDEO SERVICES AND EQUIPMENT to include, but not be limited to: - a) Writers and poets - b) Theater groups - c) Craftsmen and folk artist - d) Artist in residence
+12) ONE-OF-A-KIND items to include, but not be limited to:

+- a) Paintings, sculptures, antiques, art reproductions, historical artifacts, other rare items - b) Scientific specimens, skeletal and taxidermy mounts, models, fossils, minerals, rocks, etc. - c) Previously owned (used) vehicles, portable classroom/office/restroom buildings, and instruments (subject to approval by the Chief Procurement Officer) - d) Used Equipment

+13) REPAIRS to include, but not limited to:

+- a) Repairs related to life safety and fire compliance, security, and public address systems - b) Repairs to buses or other vehicles used to transport students or staff on District sponsored trips. - c) Environmental remediation services where the issues giving rise to remedial services disrupt the educational process. - d) Bus repairs - e) Repairs, replacement, and purchases made using funds received from insurance claims and payouts. - f) Repairs and replacement of building systems including but not limited to chillers and controls.

+14) DONATIONS

+15) ITEMS PURCHASED FOR RESALE

+16) LIVESTOCK, FEED & VETERINARY SUPPLIES & SERVICES

+17) MAIL, DELIVERY, & LEASING SERVICES, POSTAGE AND POST OFFICE BOXES

+18) PERISHABLE FOODS

+19) TRAVEL EXPENSES to include, but not be limited to:

+- a) Airline, car rental, bus, train, parking, taxis, etc. - b) Hotel accommodations - c) Meals/allowances - d) Conference/seminar and other registration/fees

+20) PROFESSIONAL DUES AND MEMBERSHIP FEES

+21) CLERGY

+22) ARTISTIC, MUSICAL, AND AUDIO & VIDEO SERVICES AND EQUIPMENT to include, but not be limited to:

+- a) Writers and poets

+- b) Theater groups

+- c) Craftsmen and folk artist

+- d) Artist in residence

 - e) Choreographer

 - f) Band Music

 - g) Musical Instruments

 - h) Sound boards and stage equipment

 - i) Band Uniforms

-- 23) Athletic Apparel and Supplies: To include but not limited to:
+23) Uniforms, Apparel, and Supplies: To include but not limited to:

-- a) Athletic uniforms and apparel

-- b) Athletic and PE supplies

-- c) Athletic and PE equipment (single item not to exceed \$50,000)
+- a) Athletic uniform and apparel - b) Athletic and PE supplies - c) Athletic and PE equipment (single item not to exceed \$50,000) - d) Uniforms or apparel for District employees

-- 24) PROFESSIONAL AND PROPERTY SERVICES to include, but not be limited to:
+24) PROFESSIONAL AND PROPERTY SERVICES to include, but not be limited to:

 - a) Appraisals and related services

 - b) Realtor fees

 - c) Facility assessments

 - d) Demographers

 - e) Construction Management Services

 - f) Architectural Services and Engineering

 - g) Land surveyors and related services

 - h) Leasing of public parking lots, lecture halls, theaters, arenas, athletic facilities, recreational areas, etc. for District sponsored events.

 - i) Building and property testing, inspections, and abatement

 - j) Environmental air monitoring

 - 25) STUDENT ACTIVITY FUNDS OR OTHER TRUST OR AGENCY FUNDS.
 (Except when used to procure capital equipment, site improvements, construction services, architects and other facility related services.)